-The brain of a new born infant weighs about ten ounces; 18 that of an adult, generally, three pounds and a half, apothecaries' weight, frequently a little less.-But if the mind of an adult has been long devoted to thought, if he has been engaged in constant study, his brain is usually increased beyond this weight.
-The brain of Byron, for instance, is said to have weighed four pounds and a half, and that of the illustrious Cuvier four pounds, thirteen ounces, and a half.
-The size of this organ increases from the time of birth till manhood, remains stationary from this period until old age, and then diminishes in bulk and weight.
-19 The relative size of its different portions constantly varies during several of the first years of life, and it is not until about the seventh year that all its parts are formed.
-20 During childhood it is "very soft, and even almost liquid under the finger, and its different parts cannot be clearly distinguished."
-21 Still at this time it is supplied with more blood, in proportion to its size, than at any subsequent period.
-It then grows most rapidly, and more rapidly than any other organ: its weight is nearly doubled at the end of the first six months; and hence the nervous system, being connected with the brain, is early developed, and becomes the predominating system in youth.
-At this period of life, however, which is devoted to the increase of the
+The brain of a new-born infant weighs about ten ounces;\ that of an adult, generally, three pounds and a half, apothecaries' weight, frequently a little less.
+But if the mind of an adult has been long devoted to thought, if he has been engaged in constant study, his brain is usually increased beyond this weight.
+The brain of Byron, for instance, is said to have weighed four pounds and a half; and that of the illustrious Cuvier four pounds, thirteen ounces and a half.
+The size of this organ increases from the time of birth till manhood, remains stationary from this period until old age, and then diminishes in bulk and weight.\ The relative size of its different portions constantly varies during several of the first years of life, and it is not until about the seventh year that all its parts are formed.† During childhood, it is 'very soft, and even almost liquid under the finger, and its different parts cannot be clearly distinguished.' ‡ Still at this time it is supplied with more blood, in proportion to its size, than at any subsequent period.
+It then grows rapidly, more so than